 Kusama's infinity mirror rooms have earned her a cult following.

-Dancing Pumpkin promises a soaring 16-foot high sculpture on the lawn in front of the Enid A. Haupt Conservatory, while I Want to Fly to the Universe is another giant, with a 13-foot tall biomorphic form with a yellow face and, of course, polka-dotted body.
+Dancing Pumpkin promises a soaring 16-foot high sculpture on the lawn in front of the Enid A. Haupt Conservatory, while I Want to Fly to the Universe is another giant, with a 13-foot tall biomorphic form with a yellow face and, of course, a polka-dotted body.

 More works from throughout Kusama’s prolific career are featured, too.
 Find sketchbooks from her adolescence on display in the Mertz Library Building alongside some of her earliest professional works from the 1950s.

 NYBG’s horticulturists are busy creating floral displays worthy of framing the artwork, which can also beautifully, organically transform the backdrop from spring to fall.
 Thousands of tulips and irises launch the event, while masses of pumpkins and autumnal flowers close it out.
-A canyon of trees will be wrapped in a red-and-white polka-dotted mesh.

 Yayoi Kusama poses for a portrait with sunflowers.